-There's a secret phrase that turns any credit card into a financial self-defence superhero.
-"Section 75" laws means your plastic must protect anything you buy over £100 for free, so if there's a problem or the company goes bust you can still get your money back.
+There's a little-known piece of legislation that turns any credit card into a financial self-defence superhero.
+'Section 75' of the Consumer Credit Act means your plastic must protect anything you buy for more than £100 for free, so if there's a problem or the company goes bust, you can still get your money back.

-Although Section 75 doesn't apply to debit cards there is something else to fall back on if you paid on a Visa debit or electron card, or Visa credit card under £100 (otherwise go for Section 75).
-Known as Visa Chargeback, this is part of Visa's internal rules and not a legal requirement.
-Full details of Section 75, chargeback and how to claim in the Section 75 Refunds guide.
+And although Section 75 doesn't apply to debit cards, there is something else to fall back on if you've paid using a debit card, or used a credit card for a purchase under £100.
+Known as Chargeback, this is part of banks' and card companies' internal rules and not a legal requirement.
+Read full details of Section 75 or Chargeback, plus how to claim, in our guides.

 If a link has a * by it, that means it is an affiliated link and therefore it helps MoneySavingExpert stay free to use, as it is tracked to us.
 If you go through it, it can sometimes result in a payment to the site.